glebalshanskii/bytenet_tensorflow/README.md

 ##Other Notes

+*Contributions are welcome!*

+List of contributions that would help me out while I work on other parts of the network:

+* Masking Causal Convolutions
+* Sub Batch Normalization

 I apologize for all the comments but it helps me make progress, debug, and understand what is going on specifically.